 - Market Cap: 6.04B

 Questrade offers the cheapest trades!

 The best broker for small accounts and new investors.

 Quickly create your account online and get started with $50 in Free Trades.

 Revenue Growth & Market Exposure

-Element sold off its 19th Capital business and is focusing on its core operations of providing services and financing solutions.
-Its fleets of delivery vans, utility service trucks, and vehicles transporting samples for lab testing, etc benefited in the pandemic while fleet utilization declined for some of the clients given WFH requirements.
-It won new business including self-managed fleets and also renewed existing clients in the second quarter.
-The service fleet vehicles were more active than sales fleet vehicles during the quarter.
-Element Fleet claims to achieve a reliable annual net revenue growth of 4-6% in normal market conditions.
+Element’s fleet of delivery vans, utility service trucks, and vehicles transporting samples for lab testing, etc. benefited in the pandemic while fleet utilization declined for some of the clients given WFH requirements.
+The company completed over 100 commercial deals and launched a growth strategy for Custom Fleet in the last year that posted a 35% YoY net revenue growth in the latest quarter.
+Element Fleet claims to achieve a reliable 4%-6% growth in annual net revenues under normal market conditions.

 Element Feet provides essential services to business owners.
-The company is expecting improved earnings as a result of its ongoing transformation program.
-Significant advantages of scale, expertise and financial strength form a deep moat around Element Fleet’s business.
-The COVID-19 pandemic crisis further makes a compelling value proposition to clients.
-However, lower earnings and a high payout ratio could be reasons for investor concern.
+The company’s diversified fleet might reduce some hiccups arising from corporate clients opting to work from home.
+It is expecting improved earnings as a result of its ongoing efforts towards transformation of its operating platform, strengthening of its balance sheet, and divestment of non-core assets.
+Significant advantages of scale, resilient recurring revenues, expertise, and financial strength form a deep moat around Element Fleet’s business.